-If you’re working with important documents, like contracts, permission agreements, applications, or other legal documents, the Gravity Forms signature field is a great way to capture signers’ electronic signatures from your WordPress forms and create a more binding agreement without changing your web design.
+If you’re working with important documents, like contracts, permission agreements, applications, or other legal documents, the Gravity Forms signature field is a great way to capture signers’ electronic signatures.
+It enables you to create a more binding agreement without changing your web design, directly from your WordPress forms!

-However, if you’re looking to create signed documents, the Gravity Forms Signature add-on is not enough by itself because all that signature image does is sit inside your WordPress dashboard.
+However, if you’re looking to create signed documents, the Gravity Forms Signature add-on is not enough by itself.
+This is because all that the digital signature image does is sit inside your WordPress dashboard.

 - Have an actual signed document, rather than just a signature image sitting in your WordPress database.